Swetrix/swetrix/docs/api/events.md

 ```

 ### POST /log/hb
 This endpoint is used for heartbeat events.
-The heartbeat events are used to determine whether the user session is still active.
-This way you are able to see 'Live visitors' counter in the dashboard panel.
+Heartbeat events are used to determine if the user session is still active.
+This allows you to see the 'Live Visitors' counter in the Dashboard panel.
 It's recommended to send heartbeat events every 30 seconds.
-We also prolong the session lifetime after receiving a pageview or custom event.
+We also extend the session lifetime after receiving a pageview or custom event.

 ```bash title="Request"
 curl -i -X POST https://api.swetrix.com/log/hb \